nbonfils/JSD-website/_posts/2025-06-05-craft-workshop-2025.md

 building in the face of the issues of accountability, transparency, and ecological and social harms that result from rampant AI.

-Please note that in order to attend, all participants must register for ACM FAccT. [https://facctconference.org/2025/registration](https://facctconference.org/2025/registration)
+Please note that in order to attend, all participants must register for ACM FAccT. [https://facctconference.org/2025/registration](https://facctconference.org/2025/registration).
+More details about our CRAFT session can be found [here](https://programs.sigchi.org/facct/2025/my-schedule/content/198133) on the
+FAccT schedule which also includes the Zoom event link.